 Despite the efforts of car manufacturers to push more electric cars into the streets, CO2 emissions are still growing.
 While CO2 emissions are not primarily caused by cars, it is still a part of electric car emissions statistics which matter to some extent.

 (Global Carbon Project)

-- According to the same report, fossil-fuel-related CO2 emission will hit a record high of 37.1 metric tons by the end of 2019.
-In total, this year’s CO2 concentration in the atmosphere will be at 407 parts per million, which is roughly 45% higher than pre-industrial levels.
+9. According to the same report, fossil-fuel-related CO2 emission will hit a record high of 37.1 metric tons by the end of 2019.
+In total, the CO2 concentration in the atmosphere will be at 407 parts per million, which is roughly 45% higher than pre-industrial levels.